lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 * ``"wilm"``: `Wilms et al. 2000 <http://adsabs.harvard.edu/abs/2000ApJ...542..914W>`_
 * ``"lodd"``: `Lodders 2003 <http://adsabs.harvard.edu/abs/2003ApJ...591.1220L>`_

-The Solar abundance table can be changed like this:
+The easiest way to ensure that you always use a particular abundance table is to set it in the :ref:`config`.
+However, the Solar abundance table can be changed on-the-fly like this:

 .. code-block:: python